 God's message in a changing world

 The chaplaincy is at the heart of Monkton Combe School.
-The aim of the chaplaincy is focussed around seeking the pupils to have 10:10 Vision - to look and live.
+The aim of the chaplaincy is focussed around helping the pupils find 10:10 Vision - to look and live.
 In John 10:10 Jesus said, “I have come that they may have life, and have it to the full.”
-The fullness of life he speaks of has not only eternal value but also how Jesus and the Christian life can give a framework to live by in order to have a “full” life.
-This 10:10 Vision underpins all that we do here at Monkton Combe School to help every pupils to grow, nurture and flourish.
+The fullness of life he speaks of, has not only eternal value but also how Jesus and the Christian life can give a framework to live by in order to have a “full” life.
+This 10:10 Vision underpins all that we do here at Monkton Combe School to help every pupil grow, nurture and flourish.

-Look - to look into the claims of the Christian faith, consider the big questions of life and to enable everyone to construct their own worldview in order that the leave Monkton grounded, rounded and prepared for all that lies ahead.
+Look - to look into the claims of the Christian faith, consider the big questions of life and to enable everyone to construct their own world view in order that they leave Monkton grounded, rounded and prepared for all that lies ahead.

 Meet the Head of Chaplaincy: